 Cutting Board Stove Top

-One of the biggest space wasters in our RV kitchen was our factory-issued stovetop.
+Without a doubt, one of the biggest space-wasters in our RV kitchen was our factory-issued stovetop.

 Not only did it sit 3 inches above the stove, but it also was difficult for us to fold out of the way when we were cooking on the stovetop.